 - Court Records: 1838

-The following are links to Genealogy, Records and Resources associated to Scott County.
+The following are web links to Genealogy, Records and Resources pertaining to Scott County.
 Many of these genealogy links fall into 3 categories: Business oriented Sites, Private Sites or Organization Sites.
 Some have free access some have to have a cost.
 This is simply a list which has been compiled or submitted.
 I do not endorse or promote one genealogy site over another.
-Feel free to furnish your own preferred Scott County genealogy or family history related sites.

 Scott Co.
 IA Books, Newspapers & Publications